Donoho Hotel: History

 The mineral springs at Red Boiling Springs were discovered sometime in the 1830s, and by 1844 a hotel had been constructed to house tourists visiting the springs.
 Due to a lack of transportation to the area (and possibly the Civil War), this early resort struggled financially.
 By the 1870s, however, a new hotel had been built, and with the establishment of a stagecoach line from Gallatin, Red Boiling Springs began to thrive.
 A nationwide boom in the popularity of spa resorts in the 1880s and the extension of a railroad line to nearby Hartsville in the 1890s brought still more tourists to Red Boiling Springs, and by the early 1900s the town had four hotels and a dozen or so boarding houses.

 A hotel owner named Whitley built the first hotel on what is now the Donoho property sometime in the 1890s.
 Around 1901, the first hotel known as the "Donoho" was built on the property by Whitley's son-in-law, Squire Donoho (1863–1908), whose family had operated a general store in Red Boiling Springs since the 1880s.
 After Squire Donoho's death, the hotel and property passed into the hands of Whitley's daughter, Tennie, and her husband, Brady Chitwood (1875–1958).
-The first Donoho Hotel burned in 1915, and the following year the Chitwoods built the present hotel as a replacement.
+The first Donoho Hotel burned in 1915, and the following year the Chitwoods built the most recent hotel as a replacement.

 The Donoho, like other hotels in the town, offered five types of water: freestone (unmineralized) water, "White" water, "Red" and "Black" water (high in magnesium and calcium), and the most mineralized, "Double and Twist."
 Cups of the "Black" water were served as a tonic every morning on the hotel's verandas in its early years.
 While many believed in the curative effects of the mineral waters, some historians suggest Victorian era tourists merely used health problems as an excuse to take long, recreational vacations.
 Dancing, bowling, and swimming were common activities.
 While alcoholic beverages were barred at the Donoho, numerous taverns were scattered around the periphery of Red Boiling Springs.

 The Chitwoods managed the Donoho until 1955, when they sold it to Ed Hagen.
 Hagen made several renovations in hopes of reviving the tourist industry at Red Boiling Springs.
 The hotel has since had several owners, most notably the Walsh family, who operated the hotel from 1974 to 1993.
+Since 2001 Robert Stroop has owned the hotel..